CLEAR Secure (YOU)

 Before investing in or passing on CLEAR Secure, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-There is a lot to like about CLEAR Secure.
+CLEAR Secure is a rock-solid business worth owning.
 For starters, its revenue growth was strong over the last five years.
-And while its expanding operating margin shows it’s becoming more efficient at building and selling its software, its admirable gross margin indicates excellent unit economics.
-Additionally, CLEAR Secure’s impressive operating margins show it has a highly efficient business model.
+And while its expanding operating margin shows it’s becoming more efficient at building and selling its software, its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+On top of that, CLEAR Secure’s efficient sales strategy allows it to target and onboard new users at scale.

-CLEAR Secure’s price-to-sales ratio based on the next 12 months is 3.4x.
-Looking at the software landscape today, CLEAR Secure’s fundamentals really stand out, and we like it at this price.
+CLEAR Secure’s price-to-sales ratio based on the next 12 months is 3.3x.
+Analyzing the software landscape today, CLEAR Secure’s positive attributes shine bright.
+We like the stock at this price.